Manuel Antonio, Costa Rica Travel Guide for First Time Visitors

 2. El Avion

 The food is decent, but the real draw is the setting: a wrecked airplane smack-dab in the middle of the jungle.
 It’s like Lost, but with better cocktails.
 The history of the plane (it was originally intended for use in the Iran-Contra affair) adds an interesting twist to your dining experience.
 Just 150 meters away from the beach and perched up in the hills, dining at El Avion gives a fanatic birds-eye view of the ocean with a gorgeous sunset.
+For those asking what to do in Manuel Antonio, Costa Rica, for a unique dining experience, El Avion offers both history and a perfect view.

 For sunset cocktails with a view, head to Ronny’s Place.
 The ocean views and delicious seafood make it a must-visit.
 The menu features fresh, local ingredients, catch-of-the-day, and the friendly staff will make you feel right at home.
+The laid-back vibe and unbeatable view make it one of the best activities in Manuel Antonio for foodies and sunset lovers alike.

 4. Emilio’s Cafe